chocolatey-community/chocolatey-packages/automatic/autohotkey/README.md

 ## Features

 - Automate almost anything by sending keystrokes and mouse clicks
-- Write a mouse or keyboard macro by hand or a macro recorde
+- Write a mouse or keyboard macro by hand or a macro recorder
 - Remap keys and buttons on your keyboard, joystick, and mouse
 - Create hotkeys for keyboard, joystick, and mouse
 - Essentially any key, button or combination can become a hotkey